doronz88/fa/README.md

 less rate for false-positives.

 The signatures are located by default in the `signatures` directory.
-If one wishes to use a different location, you may create `config.ini` at FA's root with the following contents:
+If you wish to use a different location, you may create `config.ini` at FA's root with the following contents:

 ```ini